robclark56/bitcoinPay-PHP/README.md

 ## DESIGN ##
 The basic flow is as follows:

+1. Checkout Mode:
    1. eStore displays a shopping cart page with a total payable (Fiat currency)
    1. User clicks _Pay Button_  => Redirected to PHP file which converts fiat value to BTC, and returns a confirmation page
+1. Manual Mode
+   1. User enters Memo and fiat value.
+PHP/Javascript calculates BTC value.
 1. User clicks _Get Payment Request_ => Javascript passes values to PHP file which responds with a Payment Request
 1. The PHP file continuously monitors the blockchain for matching transactions
 1. Customer makes payment with wallet